tin-cat/cherrycake-docker/README.md

 	* Access `http://localhost` on your browser to see the running App.
 	* Access `http://localhost:8080` to admin your database (User 'root' without password)
 	* Your Cherrycake project is stored under the `/app` directory, you might start working there.

-### Optional customizations
-Optionally, you can give your docker project name other than `cherrycake-app` by replacing all occurrences of `cherrycake-app` by the name of your choice in the following files:

-- ./cherrycake
-- ./docker/docker-compose.yml
-- ./docker/cron/cronjobs

-Do this before your first `./cherrycake start` command.

 ### Setting up engine development mode